zelenn/s21_simple_bash_utils/README_ENG.md

 # Simple Bash Utils

 This repository contains implementations of custom `cat` and `grep` utilities as part of the project.
-The project is divided into several parts with additional bonus tasks to extend functionality.
+The project is divided into several parts with additional bonus tasks to improve functionality.
+It aslo includes extended Python and Bash testing system.

 ---